Skip to contents

 out

-A 3D array of N x num_steps x num_alpha where N denotes the number of observations, num_steps denote the length of the bandwidth sequence and num_alpha denotes the number of significance levels.
+A 3D array of N x num_steps x num_alpha where N denotes the number of observations, num_steps denote the length of the bandwidth sequence, and num_alpha denotes the number of significance levels.
 This is a binary array and the entries are set to 1 if that observation is an outlier for that particular bandwidth and significance level.

 bw